puppetlabs/modulesync_configs/moduleroot/CONTRIBUTING.md

 - [x] my commit does not include commented out code or unneeded files

 ### The Content

 - [x] my commit includes tests for the bug I fixed or feature I added

 - [x] my commit includes appropriate documentation changes if it is introducing a new feature or changing existing functionality

-- [x] my code passes exsiting test suites
+- [x] my code passes existing test suites

 ### The Commit Message

 - [x] the first line of my commit message includes:

   - [x] an issue number (if applicable), e.g. "(MODULES-xxxx) This is the first line"